WilliamsHomeEntertainment/WHE_Kometa_playground/README.md

-Place to play with Kometa configs
+Place to play with Kometa configs without screwing up orginal and working config